Pioneer packs

 Before Svejbæksnævringen you will find the restaurants: Ålekroen, Traktørstedet Ludvigslyst and Skyttehusets Café - remember to check their opening hours if lunch is to be enjoyed here.

-You'll then sail further into Borresø, and a visit to Slåensø (located to the left in Borresø) is definitely worth a visit.
+Then you sail further into Borresø, and a visit to Slåensø (located to the left in Borresø) is definitely worth a visit.
 You'll have to pull your canoe/kayak onto land at the bottom of bridge 30, and from there it's a short walk to Slåensø, one of Denmark's cleanest freshwater lakes.

 Day 2:

-It's a must to sail through Klüver's canal, which is located after Bridge no. 7.
-It's not very wide or deep and the trees grow over it, so the branches and leaves almost form a "roof".
+It's a must to sail through Klüver's canal, which is located after Bridge No. 7.
+It's not very wide or deep and the trees grow over it so that the branches and leaves almost form a "roof".
 But there's just enough room for you to sail your canoe through, and from here you enter the most beautiful lake in the middle of the forest.
 The lake is called Avnsø and is usually called "The Glasses", a name given to the lake due to its shape because it actually resembles a pair of old-fashioned nose glasses.

 You will then sail past the Silkeborg Paper Factory area, where Jysk Musik & Teaterhus, cinema, hotel,